 We address this critical issue with a rigorous and structured approach.
 Our well-established Three Lines of Defence model is overseen by the Risk and Compliance Management Committee (RCMC), with quarterly updates provided to both the Board Risk and Compliance Committee (BRCC) and the Board of Directors.
 Meanwhile, our Anti-Bribery and Anti-Corruption (ABAC) Plan 2024-2026 incorporates integrity surveys, effectiveness testing and compliance maturity reviews, enabling key objectives to be set annually and reinforcing our stance of Zero Tolerance for Bribery and Corruption.

-Reflecting our commitment to upholding a culture of integrity and compliance, we achieved an 87.5% training completion rate across Anti-Bribery and Anti-Corruption in 2024, Whistleblowing, Data Privacy & Cyber Security modules, bringing us closer to our target of 90%, and assessed more than 80% of our operations for corruption-related risks.
+Reflecting our commitment to upholding a culture of integrity and compliance, we achieved a 98.2% training completion rate on our anti-corruption training while assessing 89.5% of our operations for corruption risks in 2025.

 Our Speak Up channel provides a secure avenue for the reporting of unlawful, unethical or non-compliant behaviour, ensuring that individuals raising concerns in good faith can do so without fear of retaliation.